-Because my Erasmus university had a fall break, I still had a weekend to spare.
-While searching for cheap flights that departed from Budapest, my eye fell on a unknown destination: Skopje.
-Other than knowing it was the capital of North Macedonia, I knew nothing about the destination.
-But, the flights were cheap, and after doing some Instagram research, I decided to take the plunge and book a trip to Skopje.
+Because my Erasmus university had a Fall break, I still had a weekend to spare.
+While searching for cheap flights that departed from Budapest, my eye fell on an unknown destination: Skopje.
+Apart from knowing that it was the capital of North Macedonia, I knew nothing about the destination.
+But the flights were cheap, and after doing some Instagram research, I decided to take the plunge and book a trip to Skopje.

 In total, I spent four days in Skopje, which was just the right amount to discover the city and some neighboring nature.
 If you’re only visiting the city itself, you might be able to explore it in just two days, but I highly recommend taking some time to visit the Matka Canyon too.
 Accommodation and food in Skopje is very cheap, making it a budget-friendly destination.

 Just across the river, you’ll land on the city’s most famous square: the Macedonia Square (pictured above).
-A gigantic statue of Alexander the Great is dominating the square, which doubles as a fountain during warmer times of the year.
-You’ll find numerous restaurants and bars around the square, so it’s definitely the ideal place for some food or drinks.
-In the square’s adjacent streets, you’ll find some other interesting landmarks, just as Skopje’s Arc de Triomphe and the Memorial House of Mother Teresa (who was born in the city).
+A gigantic statue of Alexander the Great is dominating the square, which doubles as a fountain during warmer times.
+You’ll find numerous restaurants and bars around the square, so it’s definitely the ideal place to grab some food or drinks.
+In the square’s adjacent streets, you’ll find som other interesting landmarks, such ad Skopje’s Arc de Triomphe and the Memorial House of Mother Teresa (who was born in the city).

-On top of the highest part of the city, you’ll find the Kale Fortress.
+On top of the highest part of the city, you’ll find Kale Fortress.
 Climb the hill to discover one of Skopje’s oldest buildings.
 Although the fortress itself isn’t that impressive, the views are definitely majestic.
-Since the fortress is located so high, it’s very easy to spot it from a distance!
+Since the fortress is located so high up, it’s very easy to spot it from a distance!

 Another monument that can be seen from inside and far outside the city, is the Millennium Cross.
-The 66-metre high iron Cross is standing on top of the Vodno Mountain, and one of the tallest crosses in the world.
+The 66-metres high iron cross is standing on tof op the voodoo mountain, and one of the tallest crosses in the world.
 It’s seen as the Symbol of Christianity, but is mostly interesting for it’s stunning views on the city.
 To reach the cross, take a bus halfway up the mountain.
 From this point, hop on the Millennium Cross cable car.
 The ride will last for 8 minutes and only costs €2 (return ticket).
 Enjoy the 360 degrees view along the way and on top of the mountain!
-You can even take a rest on one of the benches on top, or enjoy a coffee from the café.
+You can even take a rest on one of the benches on top, or enjoy a coffee from the cafe.

 Around the lake, there are a few docks where you can hop on a boat.
 There are different routes offered: if you’re in a hurry, you can enjoy a small tour from around half an hour.
-If you have more time on hand, I’d definitely recommend checking out the longer tours which will even take you inside the cave.
+If you have more time on hand, I’d definitely recommend checking out the longer tours, which will even take you inside the cave.
 And if you’re into water sports, you can even rent a kayak and explore the lake on your own.
-As you can see, there’s a lot to do in and around the canyon.
-It might seem like a summery destination, but we went there in the fall and were amazed by the beautiful colored trees.
+As you can see, there’s a lot to do in and around the canyon!
+It might seem like a summery destination, but I visited it in the Fall and was amazed by the beautiful colored trees.
 Definitely a must-visit all year round!